Inside: Looking for new Thanksgiving family tradition ideas? Here are 12 Thanksgiving traditions you can start with your family and friends this year.

 1. Cook Thanksgiving dinner with the whole family

 It’s nice when everyone comes together before dinner and brings a dish to add to the Thanksgiving table.
-But it’s something very special when you spend hours in the kitchen, preparing the Thanksgiving dinner together.
+But it’s something very special when you spend hours in the kitchen, preparing Thanksgiving dinner together.
 This brings you closer and helps make the memories you will cherish for years to come.

 2. Read a children’s book or a story out loud